 The Everyday Projects

-She is a contributor to Everyday Africa, a collection of images shot on mobile phones across the continent, and an attempt to showcase the moments missing from dramatic news images — everyday life that is neither idealized nor debased.
+Nichole sits on the board of Tufts University’s Program for Narrative and Documentary Practice, founded by Gary Knight.
+She is also a contributor to Everyday Africa, a collection of images shot on mobile phones across the continent, and an attempt to showcase the moments missing from dramatic news images — everyday life that is neither idealized nor debased.

-Her work has appeared in publications including The New York Times, The Wall Street Journal, The Washington Post, National Geographic, Newsweek, Time, Foreign Policy, The Financial Times, The Guardian, and Le Monde.
+She has completed assignments throughout Africa, the Middle East and Asia for The New York Times, The Wall Street Journal, The Washington Post, National Geographic, Newsweek, Time, Foreign Policy, The Financial Times Magazine, The Guardian, and Le Monde, and her work has been exhibited internationally.

 2016 - Refugee Reporting Award - One World Media Awards, 2016 - New Lens Award - The Jacob Burns Film Center, 2014 - Rory Peck Awards News Finalist , 2014 - The Alexandra Boulat Award for Photojournalism, 2013 - Pictures of the Year International - Multimedia , 2012 - Flash Forward Emerging Photographer winner